 For many, getting a rich result for a specific piece of content can be an important goal.
 The results stand out and tend to generate quite a few clicks.
 Also, getting your content shown as a rich result is something like a stamp of approval by Google.
 In a sea of content, your content was selected for a rich result.

 Getting a rich result depends on a lot of things.
 For one, you need to know where they appear in your niche.
 Find out who has them now for your specific keyphrases and see if you can beat them, if that makes sense.
 To do that, you need to target your content at the correct audience using their language.
 Your content has to be well-written and of high quality.
 Also, in many cases, search engines like Google need additional insights to be sure they can award you a rich result.
 These insights come from structured data in the form of Schema.

 To get started adding structured data to your site, do the Yoast SEO Configuration workout.
 The workout will help you to easily select the right type of Schema settings for your content, so we can automatically output the right structured data for you.
-You can learn more about structured data and how to implement this on your own site in our free Structured data for beginners course.
+You can learn about doing more with structured data and how to implement this on your own site in our free Structured data for beginners course.
 Or go into even more detail and learn more about how to get your own rich results in our Understanding structured data training course.

 The big rich result examples FAQ

 In this post, we’ll highlight some of the most common great looking rich results you’ll notice in Google.
 We’ll also add links to additional information about them on our site.
-In addition, there’s plenty to find on all this rich results in the Google Developer portal.
+In addition, there’s plenty to find on all these rich results in the Google Developer portal.
 You can start by exploring the Google Search Gallery.

 Ratings in search results are always based on real ratings or reviews, which have to be tied to a “thing” Google understands.
 There are several types of results that have ratings on them, most importantly products.
 We have a full article on how to get those ratings and reviews showing for your site.